ckormanyos/boost_math_test_qemu/README.md

 `0xF00DCAFE` is shown, for instance, [here](https://github.com/ckormanyos/boost_math_test_qemu/blob/6be4ed755d56408925e2d8c40d9230a5c3fd3076/boost_math_test_qemu_cyl_bessel_j.cpp#L141).

-Based on the capture of success/failure, the value `0` (success) or `1` fail is returned as the result of the Python script.
+Based on the capture of success/failure, the value zero (for success) or non-zero (for fail) is returned as the result of the Python script.
 The LINUX operating system subsequently obtains this as pass/fail reason in each QEMU run in CI.